 The key with all root vegetables is moisture and nutrition.
 In terms of nutrition, your job is not to be excessive; that will translate to excessive foliage growth at expensive of the root.
 Prepare your patch with a lightly composted soil and consider an application of potash mid way to help root development.

 In terms of moisture, keeping it even and consistent will develop healthy roots.
 This will be largely reliant on what is thrown at us from above, but the ability of your soil to drain will help regulate that.
 Do your best to prepare a friable, free draining patch.

 Of course, autumn is still the perfect time for growing herbs, and basil aside any herb can be grown and then thrive in the cooler months.
 Even if you don’t have much space for an edible garden, pots and herbs are grand old friends and perfectly suited to each other.
 Choose a pot size that will allow your herbs to grow into the space; kind of like buying your 12-year old boy football boots 3 sizes too big.
 You want to get some value out of them.
 Make sure you use good quality potting mix, with price generally an indication of quality.
 It is the ideal time to reconvene your battle with coriander and dill, two troublemakers that often misbehave in the heat.
 Good luck.

-Finally, garlic – breaking up a head and popping them somewhere in the garden is an absolute must.
+Finally, garlic – breaking up a head and popping them somewhere in the garden is an absolute must (learn how to here).
 This vegetable is a test of your will.
 It simply asks you to forget about them for a good six months before having a feel around to see how developed the heads are.
 It’s a lottery and whether or not they resemble the size you find in the market is not the point, every head of garlic is a winner, and well worth the wait.
 Even when eagerness gets the better of you and you dislodge little more than a sprout, you still win.
 Garlic sprouts are pure magic.